mobxjs/mobx/docs/actions.md

 All applications have actions.
 An action is any piece of code that modifies the state.
 In principle, actions always happen in response to an event.
 For example, a button was clicked, some input changed, a websocket message arrived, etc.

 MobX requires that you declare your actions, although [`makeAutoObservable`](observable-state.md#makeautoobservable) can automate much of this job.
-Actions help you to structure your code better and offer the following performance benefits.
+Actions help you structure your code better and offer the following performance benefits:

 1. They are run inside [transactions](api.md#transaction).
 No observers will be updated until the outer-most action has finished, guaranteeing that intermediate or incomplete values produced during an action are not visible to the rest of the application until the action has completed.